Ryusendo Cave 龍泉洞

 Rare bat sightings in Ryusendo Cave

 A number of species of bat inhabit Ryusendo Cave, some of which are very rare.
 Usually the bats are inactive during the day, but they occasionally make an appearance early in the morning or late in the afternoon.
 It's quite a surprise when a bat zips overhead but it makes a memorable story to tell about your trip.

 As you enter Ryusendo Cave, you can hear fresh spring water rushing out.
 Much of this is bottled and sold.
 Ryusendo Cave's pristine and delicious water is filled with minerals, making it especially healthy.
 The lucky local population gets to drink it for free from the tap.
 If you'd like to take Ryusendo Cave water to go, its bottled spring water is a popular souvenir.

 Beating the summer heat

 Far underground, Ryusendo Cave provides a naturally air-conditioned adventure during the sweltering Japanese summer.
 In fact, the temperature of the cave doesn't vary much year-round, making it quite comfortable in the winter as well.

 Things to do near Ryusendo Cave

 After returning to the surface, you can walk across the street to Ryusen Shindo, a less expansive cave which houses a small science museum with displays on cavern geology and information on the area.
-It typically takes between one and two hours to see both caves.
+It typically takes about an hour to see both caves.